-There are a few different options to quickly see which content is currently trending through BL.INK analytics.
+BL.INK offers a few different options to quickly see which content is currently trending through the analytics.

 Viewing Individual Link Analytics

 Once a link has been created, users may click on it to reveal individual link data.
 To see an individual link’s click data, start by logging in to BL.INK.
 Then click Links > My Links.
-Find the link click on the keyword.
+Find the link in the list and click on the keyword.

 From here, scroll down to the Click Analytics section to see clicks by hour, day, week, and the last 30 days.
 BL.INK also offers click data by geography, referral site, and even individual IP address.